 Fred’s, 476 Amsterdam Ave at 83rd St

 A neighborhood staple since 1997, Fred’s remains an establishment of choice for locals due to its reliable eats and attentive bartenders.
 Named after former Upper West Sider “Fred,” a beautiful black Labrador Retriever who’s since moved on to doggie heaven, the tavern features adorable NYC pooches on every square inch of wall in its bar area and two dining rooms.
-The cellar-like charm makes this bar and restaurant my go-to place during cold-weather months (great selection of wines by the glass), and the crowd is always diverse and entertaining.
+The cellar-like charm makes this bar and restaurant a go-to place during cold-weather months (great selection of wines by the glass), and the crowd is always diverse and entertaining.
 What to eat: The pulled pork sandwich with sweet potato fries and the mac-n-cheese.

 French Roast, 2340 Broadway at 85th St